thisisxiong/v2go/README.md

 ## ⭐ Acknowledgments

-- Original Python implementation inspiration
+- **Original Repository**: This project is a Go rewrite of [Epodonios/v2ray-configs](https://github.com/Epodonios/v2ray-configs) - all credit for the original concept and Python implementation goes to the original authors
-- V2Ray community for protocol specifications
+- **V2Ray Community**: For protocol specifications and documentation
+- **Go Community**: For the excellent performance and concurrency features that made this optimization possible
-- Contributors and testers
+- **Contributors and Testers**: For feedback and improvements

 ---

-**Made with ❤️ and Go's blazing performance**
+**Made with ❤️ by Dani Samadi**

 *If you find this project useful, please consider giving it a ⭐ star!*